vsimonovski/blog.js/content/blog/ydkjs/index.md

 console.log(typeof a) // "object"
 ```

-This probably work as you expect, but again, be carefull `typeof(null)` returns an object, so for an example if you want to check if some variable is an object you can do it like this:
+This probably work as you expect, but again, be careful `typeof(null)` returns an object, so for an example if you want to check if some variable is an object you can do it like this:

 ```js
 let object = {}